praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 * `by=<field name>` allows traversal of the collection based on ascending order of that field's values
 * you can also use the `from=<field value>`, as a way to start the collection from values after the given one.
 The collection returned when no from value is specified is the very first in the result set.
-* like in the case of page-based pagination, the page size can be overriden by using `items=<integer>`.
-There is a ceiling on the value of items you can set, based on the global configured value in the plugin (See global Plugin's configuration)
+* like in the case of page-based pagination, the page size can be overridden by using `items=<integer>`.
+There is a ceiling on the value of items you can set, based on the global configured value in the plugin (See [global Plugin's configuration](#global-plugin-configuration))

 For example, the following API request will logically sort all users by their `email` address, in ascending order, and return [up to] 100 users after the one that has an email value of "joe@example.com".